 Research more about where monarchs live, where they travel, and why.
-Use this link to start your research: https://kids.nationalgeographic.com/animals/ invertebrates/insects/monarch-butterfly/.
-Create a map that shows the path of their migration from where it starts to where it ends.
+Add: Use this link to start your research: https://kids.nationalgeographic.com/animals/invertebrates/insects/monarch-butterfly/.
+Then, create a map to show the points from which their migration starts and ends.

-Write and perform two episodes of a news report (similar to a weather report, but instead a "migration report") Include a colorful map that shows the monarch's migration two times each year.
+Write and perform two episodes of a news report (like a weather report, but instead a "migration report") complete with a colorful map to announce the two times per year monarchs migrate.

-The "value" of a digit depends on in which "place" it is located.
+The "value" of a digit depends on which "place" it is in.
 Move the digit to a different place and the value changes.
 Play "Some Sum."
 The object is to find the largest sum that can be made by adding two 2-digit numbers.
 Make a stack of 10 cards: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.